News About Startups, Entrepreneurs & Angel Investors

 Author: Oliver Jones

-Head of Growth at Angel Investment Network - helping startup businesses succeed by connecting them with angel investors.
-Now with 625,000+ users.
+Head of Marketing at Angel Investment Network - helping startup businesses succeed by connecting them with angel investors.
+Now with over 1 million users.
 Likes meditation, magic cards and helping + investing in startups...

 Even though i’ve been in the startup business for a while now, when i stumbled across this infographic by Funders and Founders, it reminded me how useful it can be to glance back at the basics once in a while.
 In an increasingly fraught and complex world, it is not only extremely helpful, but also motivating to step back and see the workings of the bigger picture; to catch sight of the wood for the trees.
 Details are important; but occasionally we can get bogged down in them.